Global Perception Shifts as Gaza Conflict Increasingly Labeled Genocide

 What Comes Next?

-Despite mounting pressure, both the Biden and Trump administrations continue shielding Israel diplomatically.
+Despite mounting pressure, both the Biden and Trump administrations continue to shield Israel diplomatically.
 Trump recently sanctioned the Palestinian Authority for pursuing justice through the UN.

 Yet, activists like Morriah Kaplan remain hopeful.
 “It’s not about one moment; it’s about sustaining momentum.
 That’s how we win.”